project-chip/connectedhomeip/examples/air-quality-sensor-app/linux/README.md

 # CHIP Linux Air Quality Example

-An example showing the use of CHIP on the Linux.
-The document will describe how to build and run CHIP Linux Air Quality Example on Raspberry Pi.
+An example showing the use of Matter on the Linux.
+The document will describe how to build and run Matter Linux Lighting Example on Raspberry Pi.
 This doc is tested on **Ubuntu for Raspberry Pi Server 20.04 LTS (aarch64)** and **Ubuntu for Raspberry Pi Desktop 20.10 (aarch64)**